-- Ensure future systems enable and meet the minimum password length and complexity requirements as set out under the high-level password guidelines within this policy. - Where technically able, systems should support banned password list technologies to prevent the use of common or bad passwords. - Change all default passwords before the deployment of ICT systems/services. - Where secure and technically able, systems should support single sign on (SSO) authentication. - Where technically able all Internet facing services should support Two factor Authentication(2FA) or Multi Factor Authentication (MFA) - Carry out regular audits/checks of system devices and software to highlight default passwords and change these to strong passwords in line with this policy. - All ICT devices which may require local logon privileges for configuration and maintenance i.e., Printers, network switches, routers, SAN (storage area network) appliances etc... must all have the built-in default admin (or equivalent) account password changed in line with the guidelines of this policy wherever possible. - Support individual user authentication providing for identification of specific users and not groups. - Where technically able, prevent the storing of passwords in clear text or in any easily reversible form. - Support password expiry functionality where accounts are set to expire after 180 days. - Provide for the management of specific roles and functions within a system enabling the delegation of tasks to individuals. - Where technically able, not contain or utilise embedded (hard-coded) or default passwords - these are passwords which are "fixed" (saved) on a computer or device and are often "hidden" from view.
-Embedded passwords can be used as a "back door" to computers and systems and must be prevented. - Use access control procedures, which apply to both operational and test systems equally. - All externally procured software must satisfy the requirements of this policy and enable passwords that meet the high-level account password guidelines in section 7.1.1 - Password cracking or guessing will be performed on a periodic or random basis during the Trust annual penetration tests or ad hoc IT Operations team account security auding/testing All audit penetration tests must be approved by the Director of Finance (Audit) and the DAG prior to the work commencing.
+- Ensure future systems enable and meet the minimum password length and complexity requirements as set out under the high-level password guidelines within this policy. - Where technically able, systems should support banned password list technologies to prevent the use of common or bad passwords. - · Change all default passwords before the deployment of ICT systems/services. - Where secure and technically able, systems should support single sign on (SSO) authentication. - All internet facing services must support Two Factor Authentication(2FA) or Multi Factor Authentication (MFA) - Carry out regular audits/checks of system devices and software to highlight default passwords and change these to strong passwords in line with this policy. - All ICT devices which may require local logon privileges for configuration and maintenance i.e., Printers, network switches, routers, SAN (storage area network) appliances etc... must all have the built-in default admin (or equivalent) account password changed in line with the guidelines of this policy. - Where technically able, prevent the storing of passwords in clear text or in any easily reversible form. - Support password expiry functionality where accounts are set to expire after 180 days. - Where technically able, not contain or utilise embedded (hard-coded) or default passwords - these are passwords which are "fixed" (saved) on a computer or device and are often "hidden" from view.
+Embedded passwords can be used as a "back door" to computers and systems and must be prevented. - Use access control procedures, which apply to both operational and test systems equally. - All externally procured software\systems must satisfy the requirements of this policy and enable passwords that meet the high-level account password guidelines in section 7.1.1 - Password cracking or guessing will be performed on a periodic or random basis during the Trust annual penetration tests and on an ad hoc basis by the IT Operations team account security auding.
+All audit penetration tests must be approved by the SIRO(Audit) and the CIG&AI prior to the work commencing.